Find out about simplified customs processes for UK businesses trading with the EU in a no-deal Brexit.

 - consignee status

 Importing goods that meet defined criteria

-If you import goods that meet defined criteria, you might want to use authorised use.
+If you import goods that meet defined criteria, you can apply for authorised use.

-Authorised use (or end use) is a customs procedure where goods arriving in the UK may be allowed a reduced or zero rate of duty, as long as they’re put to certain uses specified by HMRC.
-Goods include:
+Authorised use (or end use) is a customs procedure where goods arriving in the UK may qualify for a reduced or zero rate of duty.
+This is as long as they’re put to certain uses specified by HMRC.
+These goods include:

 - shipwork goods

 - aircraft and parts